knative/docs/docs/developer/serving/services/custom-domains.md

             name: <service-name>
             kind: Service
             apiVersion: serving.knative.dev/v1
+          tls:
+            secret: <cert-secret>
         ```
         Where:
         - `<domain-name>` is the domain name that you want to map a Service to.
         - `<namespace>` is the namespace that contains both the `DomainMapping` and `Service` objects.
         - `<service-name>` is the name of the Service that is mapped to the domain.
+        - `<cert-secret>` is the name of a Secret that holds the server certificate for TLS communication.
+If this optional `tls:` section is provided, the protocol is switched from HTTP to HTTPS.

         !!! tip
             You can also map to other targets as long as they conform to the Addressable contract and their resolved URL is of the form `<name>.<namespace>.<clusterdomain>`, where `<name>` and `<namespace>` are the name and namespace of a Kubernetes Service, and `<clusterdomain>`is the cluster domain.